-9.6 A. The Navy shall implement those Interim Remedial Actions (IRA) necessary to prevent, minimize, or eliminate risks to human health and the environment caused by the release of hazardous substances, pollutants, or contaminants.
-An Interim Remedial Action is identified, proposed, and implemented prior to a final remedial action.
-An IRA shall attain ARARs to the extent required by CERCLA or the NCP and be consistent with and contribute to the efficient performance of a final Remedial Action(s) taken at an area or Operable Unit.
-An IRA must be protective of human health and the environment, and comply with CERCLA, the NCP, and Commonwealth laws to the extent that they are legally applicable, or relevant and appropriate requirements in accordance with Section 121 of CERCLA, and this Agreement.
+10.6 A. The Navy shall implement those Interim Remedial Actions (IRAs) necessary to prevent, minimize, or eliminate risks to human health and the environment caused by the release of hazardous substances, pollutants, or contaminants.
+An IRA is identified, proposed, and implemented prior to a final remedial action.
+An IRA shall attain ARARs to the extent required by CERCLA or the NCP and be consistent with and contribute to the efficient performance of a final remedial action(s) taken at an area or Operable Unit.
+An IRA must be protective of human health and the environment, and comply with CERCLA, the NCP, and State laws to the extent that they are legally applicable, or relevant and appropriate requirements in accordance with Section 121 of CERCLA, and this Agreement.

-B. When a Party to this Agreement determines that an Interim Remedial Action is necessary for an area(s) within the Facility, such Party shall notify, in writing, the other Parties, of the proposal.
+B. When a Party to this Agreement determines that an IRA is necessary for an area(s) within the Facility, such Party shall notify, in writing, the other Parties, of the proposal.
 The Proposal Notification to the other Parties under this Subsection shall at a minimum include the location of such area(s) on the Facility and the reason(s) the Party believes an IRA is required.
-Any Party may propose an IRA for those Operable Unit(s) or SSAs most suitable for an Interim Remedial Action.
+Any Party may propose an IRA for those Operable Unit(s) or SSAs most suitable for an IRA.

-Within thirty (30) days of notification, any Party may request a meeting of the Parties to assist in expediting the decision to proceed with an IRA.
-If a dispute(s) arises over whether to address such an area(s) under this Agreement which cannot be settled between the Parties within thirty (30) days from receipt of notification, the dispute(s) shall be immediately brought to the Dispute Resolution Committee (DRC) pursuant to Section XX - DISPUTE RESOLUTION of this Agreement.
+C. Within thirty (30) days of receipt of notification, any Party may request a meeting of the Parties to assist in expediting the decision to proceed with an IRA.
+If a dispute(s) arises over whether to address such an area(s) under this Agreement which cannot be settled between the Parties within thirty (30) days from receipt of notification, or thirty (30) days after the meeting provided for in this Subsection, the dispute(s) shall be immediately brought to the Dispute Resolution Committee (DRC) pursuant to Section XXI - DISPUTE RESOLUTION of this Agreement.

-C. After the determination that an Interim Remedial Action is required under this Agreement, the Navy shall, in the next draft Amended Site Management Plan, submit to EPA and the PADEP proposed Deadlines for the submission of Work Plan(s) for the performance of a Focused Feasibility Study (FFS) for the identified area(s).
-The Deadlines will be finalized in accordance with Section XI.
+D. After the determination that an IRA is required under this Agreement, the Navy shall, in the next draft Amended Site Management Plan, submit to EPA and the District of Columbia proposed Deadlines for the submission of Work Plan(s) for the performance of a Focused Feasibility Study (FFS) for the identified area(s).
+The Deadlines will be finalized in accordance with Section XII DEADLINES AND CONTENTS OF SITE MANAGEMENT PLAN.
 Each FFS Work Plan shall contain a proposed Deadline for the submittal of the FFS.
 The Schedule and Deadlines included in the approved, final FFS Work Plan will immediately be incorporated in the Site Management Plan.
 The FFS shall include a limited number of proposed IRA alternatives.
 To the extent possible, the FFS shall provide an assessment of the degree to which these alternatives were analyzed during their development and screening.
-The Navy shall develop, implement, and report upon each FFS in accordance with the requirements set forth in the final FFS Work Plan.
-The Navy shall follow the steps outlined in Paragraphs 9.7B through 9.14 below.
+The Navy shall develop, implement and report upon each FFS in accordance with the requirements set forth in the final FFS Work Plan.